dhanu93/Qmarker/README.md

 # Qmarker
-Qmarker answer essays and get a mark
+Qmarker answer essay questions and get a mark